-- A custodial sentence must not be imposed unless the offence 'was so serious that neither a fine alone nor a community sentence can be justified for the offence'.
-Guidance regarding this threshold and the approach to the imposition of custodial sentences is set out in the Sentencing Guidelines Council's definitive guideline Overarching Principles: Seriousness, published 16 December 2004. - 2.
-The guideline emphasises that: - the clear intention of the threshold test is to reserve prison as a punishment for the most serious offences: - passing the custody threshold does not mean that a custodial sentence should be deemed inevitable; custody can still be avoided in light of offender mitigation or where there is a suitable intervention in the community which provides sufficient restriction (by way of punishment) while addressing the rehabilitation of the offender to prevent future crime; - however, when dealing with either way offences, where the offending is so serious that the court is of the opinion that the Crown Court should have the power to deal with the offender the case should be committed to the Crown Court for sentence notwithstanding that a community order may be the appropriate sentence (this will allow the Crown Court to deal with any breach of a community order, if that is the sentence passed); - the approach to the imposition of a custodial sentence should be as follows: - (a) Has the custody threshold been passed? - (b) If so, is it unavoidable that a custodial sentence be imposed? - (c) If so, can that sentence be suspended?
-(Sentencers should be clear that they would have imposed a custodial sentence if the power to suspend had not been available.) - (d) If not, impose a sentence which takes immediate effect for the shortest term commensurate with the seriousness of the offence.
+- A custodial sentence must not be imposed unless the offence 'was so serious that neither a fine alone nor a community sentence can be justified for the offence'.43 Guidance regarding this threshold and the approach to the imposition of custodial sentences is set out in the Sentencing Guidelines Council's definitive guideline Overarching Principles: Seriousness, published 16 December 2004. - 2.
+The guideline emphasises that: - the clear intention of the threshold test is to reserve prison as a punishment for the most serious offences; - passing the custody threshold does not mean that a custodial sentence should be deemed inevitable; custody can still be avoided in light of offender mitigation or where there is a suitable intervention in the community which provides sufficient restriction (by way of punishment) while addressing the rehabilitation of the offender to prevent future crime; - however, when dealing with either way offences, where the offending is so serious that the court is of the opinion that the Crown Court should have the power to deal with the offender the case should be committed to the Crown Court for sentence44 notwithstanding that a community order may be the appropriate sentence (this will allow the Crown Court to deal with any breach of a community order, if that is the sentence passed); - the approach to the imposition of a custodial sentence should be as follows: - (a) Has the custody threshold been passed? - (b) If so, is it unavoidable that a custodial sentence be imposed? - (c) If so, can that sentence be suspended?
+(Sentencers should be clear that they would have imposed a custodial sentence if the power to suspend had not been available.) - (d) If not, impose a sentence which takes immediate effect for the shortest term commensurate with the seriousness of the offence.45 the court should obtain a pre-sentence report, unless the court considers a report to be unnecessary.46 Consult your legal adviser before deciding to sentence to custody without a pre-sentence report.